Workers’ Compensation Benefits in North Carolina

 When people are injured on the job, they can file for compensation for their lost wages and medical expenses through the North Carolina workers' compensation system.
 At Lanier Law Group, P.A., we know how important it is for you to receive workers' compensation benefits.

-Since 1995, countless clients have trusted our Winston-Salem attorneys to get them the benefits they need and deserve.
+Since 1997, countless clients have trusted our North Carolina workers’ compensation attorneys to get them the benefits they need and deserve.
 Let our respected legal team do the same for you.
-Visit our office to find out how we may be able to serve you.
+We offer tenacious, zealous legal advocacy and personalized attention every step of the way.

-You’ve been injured on the job, and a doctor has told you that your condition is so severe that you won’t be able to work for a long time.
-You should file for workers' compensation to receive benefits that may allow you to recover from your injuries without going broke.
+You’ve been injured on the job and a doctor has told you that your condition is so severe you won’t be able to work for a long time.
+You should file for workers' compensation in order to receive benefits that can allow you to recover from your injuries without going broke.